nathan-gardner/SECON2023Robot/Documentation/Signoffs/LukeMcGill-signoff-Feeding.md

 ## Constraints

-- The size of this subsystem will have to be such that it takes up as minimal space as possible
+- The size of this subsystem will have to be such that it takes up as minimal space as possible, that is to fit the chips and allow for as much space for the rest of the components on the robot.
+Analysis for the allowable size of feeding system is in analysis.
 - The servo motor must be as small as possible since it only has to push the weight of a small 3D printed plate
 - The color sensor must be able to detect the red and green animal enclosures
 - The chips must be able to fit within their dispensers